noiseprotocol/noise_spec/noise.md

  * **`HASH(data)`**: Hashes some input data and returns a collision-resistant hash output of 256 bits.
 SHA2-256 is an example hash function.

 3.2.
-Kernel state and methods
+The CipherState object
 -------------------------------

-A kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
-A kernel contains the following state
+A `CipherState` can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
+A `CipherState` contains the following variables:
-variables:

  * **`k`**: A symmetric key of 256 bits for the cipher algorithm specified in the cipherset.